halt-dos/hd-wiki-public/versioned_docs/version-7.0/professional/waf/rules/header_rule.md

 ---

 # Header Rules
-Helps to modify headers, cookies, and arguments in the request sent to the back-end server as well as modifying response sent to the client.

 ---

 ### Overview
-We have introduced Header rules by which application owners can manipulate request headers, cookies, and arguments in request as well as response headers.
+Header rules allow application owners to manipulate request headers, cookies, and arguments in request as well as response headers.
 Users can create/update header rules at run time with on-the-fly updates.
 It has the functionality to add/remove/update any cookie/header/arguments in the request to the web-server(back-end) as well as respond to the client.
+For more information about IP Header, please visit this link: [**IP Header**](https://en.wikipedia.org/wiki/IP_header#:~:text=An%20IP%20header%20is%20header,a%20payload%20for%20user%20data.)

 ![header_rules](/img/pro-waf/docs/header_rules1.png)
 ![header_rules](/img/pro-waf/docs/header_rules2.png)